Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Complications of UTI

-UTIs are treatable.
-However, when left untreated or poorly treated, it can cause complications.
-Some complications of UTI include:
+Urinary tract infections are treatable.
+However, when left untreated or poorly treated, they can cause complications.
+Some complications of UTIs include:

 - Sepsis: This is a serious medical condition where a person's body has a severe response to an infection.